We the People

 We the People...The Citizen and the Constitution is an instructional program for High School and Middle School students which teaches the history and principles of the American constitutional democracy while enhancing students' understanding of government.
 Students discover the contemporary relevance of the Constitution and the Bill of Rights at the same time.
 The program is based on materials developed by the Center for Civic Education and is nationally acclaimed by educators.
 We the People is aligned to the Ohio Learning Standards for Social Studies and English Language Arts.

-• Students act as expert witnesses and "testify" their constitutional knowledge in the format of simulated congressional hearings.
-A volunteer judging panel comprised of constitutional scholars, attorneys, and policymakers will evaluate students' responses.
+We the People has a built-in authentic performance assessment: simulated congressional hearings.
+Students act as expert witnesses and "testify" to their constitutional knowledge during these simulated congressional hearings.
+A volunteer judging panel– comprised of constitutional scholars, attorneys, and policymakers– evaluate students' responses.

 Costs